GeoffSCollins/PolTools/docs/truQuant.rst

 ##############################
-*Read Through Transcription*
+*truQuant*
 ##############################
-The ``read_through_transcription`` tool computes the coverage of 3' ends of sequencing data around the 3' end of features provided.
-This can be used to look at read through or runaway transcription.
+The ``truQuant`` tool is used to build an annotation of the transcribed genes from PRO-Seq data.
+It also quantifies the pause regions and gene bodies from the generated annotation while blacklisting enhancers, downstream promoters, and non RNA Polymerase II transcripts.

 .. note::

-    This tool requires bedtools to be installed.
+    This tool requires `bedtools <https://github.com/arq5x/bedtools2>`_ and `tsrFinder <https://github.com/P-TEFb/tsrFinderM1>`_ be installed.

 ===============================
 Usage and option summary